 He let out a mad little laugh.
 ‘Take our little boy away from us?
 I’d like to see them try!’

 Mrs Dursley swallowed.
 ‘And Harry?’
-She said tentatively.
+She asked tentatively.
 ‘What if they tried to take him into care?’

-‘I won’t let anyone anywhere near our family,’ Mr Dursley said decisively.
+‘I won’t let anyone anywhere near our family,’ Mr Dursley replied.
 ‘You think I’m going to let Social Services make a fool out of me?
 You think I’m going to let them come in here and treat us like criminals?’

-At last, Mrs Dursley was starting to look a little more reassured.
+At last, Mrs Dursley began to look a little more reassured.

 He was relaxing now into one of his more familiar subjects.
 He spent a few pleasant moments complaining about his nephew and making fresh resolutions to keep him in line.